Skip to main content

 Our Society Today

-Between October and March we have regular meetings for talks from specialists on a wide range of historical and archaeological subjects, including from some of our own members.
+Between September and March, we have regular meetings for talks from specialists, including some of our own members, on a wide range of historical and archaeological subjects.

-During the enforced break in our activities caused by almost two years of Covid restrictions we have made a number of changes:
+During the enforced break in our activities caused by almost two years of Covid restrictions, we made several changes:

-To mark these changes, we are relaunching the Society at a special event at the Museum on Saturday 1st October 2022 at 10.30 a.m. – you are very welcome to join us there.
+To mark these changes, we relaunched the Society at a special event at the Museum on Saturday, 1st October 2022.

-From the start of the 2022/23 season we will usually be meeting twice a month, on the second Wednesday evening and the last Thursday afternoon, between October and March each year – there will be no meeting in late December, so please check our programme for exact dates and details.
+From the start of the 2026/27 season, we will usually meet twice a month, on the second and the last Thursday afternoon, between September and March each year.
+There may be some variation in the dates to allow for speaker and room availability and there will be no meeting in late December, so please check our programme for exact dates and details.

-The full Annual Membership subscription is presently £20.00.
-A reduced membership fee for those only attending on Wednesday evenings or only on Thursday afternoons will be £10.
-An additional entrance fee of £1 is payable at the door to all our meetings.
+The full Annual Membership subscription is presently £20.
+A reduced membership fee of £10 for those attending only the first set of meetings (those before Christmas) or the second set of meetings (starting in the new year).
+An additional entrance fee of £2 is payable by members at the door to all our meetings.

-Visitors are always welcome for a small fee (normally £4.00).
+Visitors are always welcome for a small fee (normally £4) payable at the door.

 Our Honorary President

-We are proud and delighted to welcome Dr Malcolm Dick B.A., P.G.C.E., Ph.D. as our new Honorary President in 2022.
-He is based at the University of Birmingham where he is Director of the Centre for West Midlands History and Convenor of the M.A. in West Midlands History.
+We were proud and delighted to welcome Dr Malcolm Dick OBE, BA, PhD, PGCE, FRHistS as our new Honorary President in 2022.
+Malcolm is Honorary Associate Professor of History and, formerly, Director of the Centre for West Midlands History and Convenor of the MA in West Midlands History at the University of Birmingham.

 He works collaboratively with heritage organisations, community groups and independent scholars who have an interest in historical research and its dissemination.